MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 Based on our understanding of working with Interop vendors that perform data transformations and expose connections to EHR data through FHIR, the more commonly supported form of authorization is an app level authorization with no support for user level authorization even though the EHR system might implement user level authorization.
 The Interop Service (Partner) gets a “God-Mode” level of access to the EHR data.
 When they expose the same data as the appropriate FHIR resources there is no authorization context passed on to the Interop Service Consumer (Ex: Microsoft Teams Patient App) that is integrating with the Interop Service or Platform.
 Hence, in such a case, Microsoft Teams Patients app will not be able to enforce user level authorization.
 In that model, we will support application to application authentication between the Microsoft Teams 1st Party Patient App and the Interop partner’s service.

-Authentication: Application to Application authentication model is described below:
+The Application to Application authentication model is described below:

 Service to service authentication should be done through OAuth 2.0 [Client Credential flow](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).
 Partner service needs to provide the following: